ryantd42/NY-Legislative-Git/2023/A361B-2023/bill.md

  reproductive freedom.
   § 3.
 Article 25-A of the public health law is amended by adding a  new section 2599-bb-1 to read as follows:
   § 2599-BB-1.
-REPRODUCTIVE  FREEDOM AND EQUITY PROGRAM.
+REPRODUCTIVE FREEDOM AND EQUITY GRANT PROGRAM.
 1. AS USED IN THIS SECTION, THE FOLLOWING TERMS SHALL HAVE THE FOLLOWING MEANINGS:
   (A)  "ABORTION"  SHALL  MEAN  THE TERMINATION OF PREGNANCY PURSUANT TO SECTION TWENTY-FIVE HUNDRED NINETY-NINE-BB OF THIS ARTICLE.
   (B) "MEDICAL SERVICES" SHALL MEAN THE RANGE OF  CARE  RELATED  TO  THE PROVISION OF ABORTION.
   (C)  "PRACTICAL  SUPPORT"  SHALL  MEAN  DIRECT  ASSISTANCE TO ENABLE A PERSON TO OBTAIN ABORTION CARE, INCLUDING BUT NOT LIMITED TO GROUND  AND AIR  TRANSPORTATION,  GAS  MONEY, LODGING, MEALS, CHILDCARE, TRANSLATION SERVICES, AND DOULA SUPPORT.
-  (D) "PROGRAM" SHALL MEAN THE REPRODUCTIVE FREEDOM AND EQUITY PROGRAM.
+  (D) "PROGRAM" SHALL MEAN THE REPRODUCTIVE  FREEDOM  AND  EQUITY  GRANT PROGRAM.
-  2. THERE IS HEREBY ESTABLISHED IN THE DEPARTMENT A REPRODUCTIVE FREE- DOM AND EQUITY PROGRAM TO ENSURE ACCESS TO ABORTION CARE IN  THE  STATE.
- SUCH  PROGRAM SHALL PROVIDE FUNDING TO ABORTION PROVIDERS AND NON-PROFIT ORGANIZATIONS WHOSE PRIMARY FUNCTION IS TO FACILITATE ACCESS TO ABORTION CARE.
-THE PROGRAM IS DESIGNED TO PROVIDE SUPPORT TO  ABORTION  PROVIDERS TO  INCREASE ACCESS TO CARE, FUND UNCOMPENSATED CARE, AND TO ADDRESS THE SUPPORT NEEDS OF INDIVIDUALS ACCESSING ABORTION CARE.
+  2. THERE IS HEREBY ESTABLISHED IN THE DEPARTMENT A REPRODUCTIVE FREE- DOM AND EQUITY GRANT PROGRAM TO ENSURE ACCESS TO ABORTION  CARE  IN  THE STATE.
+SUCH PROGRAM SHALL PROVIDE FUNDING TO ABORTION PROVIDERS, GOVERN- MENT  ENTITIES AND NON-PROFIT ORGANIZATIONS WHOSE PRIMARY FUNCTION IS TO FACILITATE ACCESS TO ABORTION CARE.
+THE PROGRAM IS DESIGNED  TO  PROVIDE SUPPORT TO ABORTION PROVIDERS TO INCREASE ACCESS TO CARE, FUND UNCOMPEN- SATED  CARE,  AND  TO ADDRESS THE SUPPORT NEEDS OF INDIVIDUALS ACCESSING ABORTION CARE.
+THE GOVERNOR SHALL INCLUDE AN APPROPRIATION IN THE EXEC- UTIVE BUDGET OR IDENTIFY  FUNDING  THAT  CAN  BE  USED  TO  SUPPORT  THE PROGRAM.
   3. THE  COMMISSIONER IS AUTHORIZED TO DISTRIBUTE FUNDS MADE AVAILABLE FOR EXPENDITURE PURSUANT TO THIS SECTION.
-IN DETERMINING FUNDING FOR APPLICANTS UNDER  THE  PROGRAM,  THE  COMMISSIONER  SHALL  CONSIDER  THE FOLLOWING CRITERIA AND GOALS:
+IN  DETERMINING  FUNDING  FOR APPLICANTS  UNDER THE GRANT PROGRAM, THE COMMISSIONER SHALL CONSIDER THE FOLLOWING CRITERIA AND GOALS:
   (A) INCREASE ACCESS TO  CARE  BY  GROWING  THE  CAPACITY  OF  ABORTION PROVIDERS  TO MEET PRESENT AND FUTURE CARE NEEDS.
+FUNDS SHALL BE AWARDED TO SUPPORT THE RECRUITMENT AND RETENTION OF STAFF,  PATIENT  NAVIGATORS,
+ A. 361--A  3

-FUNDS SHALL BE  AWARDED TO  SUPPORT  THE RECRUITMENT AND RETENTION OF STAFF, PATIENT NAVIGATORS, STAFF TRAINING, THE ESTABLISHMENT  OF  NEW  OR  RENOVATION  OF  EXISTING HEALTH  CENTERS,  INVESTMENTS IN TECHNOLOGY TO FACILITATE CARE, SECURITY ENHANCEMENTS, AND OTHER OPERATIONAL NEEDS THAT REFLECT THE INTENTION  OF INCREASING ACCESS TO ABORTION CARE.
+ STAFF  TRAINING,  THE  ESTABLISHMENT  OF  NEW  OR RENOVATION OF EXISTING HEALTH CENTERS, INVESTMENTS IN TECHNOLOGY TO FACILITATE  CARE,  SECURITY ENHANCEMENTS,  AND OTHER OPERATIONAL NEEDS THAT REFLECT THE INTENTION OF INCREASING ACCESS TO ABORTION CARE.
- A. 361  3

   (B) FUND UNCOMPENSATED CARE, TO ENSURE THE AFFORDABILITY OF AND ACCESS TO  CARE  FOR  ANYONE  WHO  SEEKS CARE IN THE STATE, REGARDLESS OF THEIR ABILITY TO PAY FOR CARE.
-FUNDS SHALL BE AWARDED  TO  ABORTION  PROVIDERS AND  NON-PROFIT  ENTITIES  TO SUPPORT UNCOMPENSATED COSTS OF THE MEDICAL SERVICES  ASSOCIATED  WITH ABORTION CARE FOR INDIVIDUALS WHO LACK INSUR- ANCE COVERAGE, ARE UNDERINSURED, OR WHOSE INSURANCE IS  DEEMED  UNUSABLE BY THE RENDERING PROVIDER.
+FUNDS SHALL BE AWARDED TO  ABORTION  PROVIDERS, GOVERNMENT  ENTITIES  AND  NON-PROFIT  ENTITIES TO SUPPORT UNCOMPENSATED COSTS OF THE MEDICAL SERVICES ASSOCIATED WITH ABORTION CARE FOR INDIVID- UALS WHO LACK INSURANCE COVERAGE, ARE UNDERINSURED, OR  WHOSE  INSURANCE IS DEEMED UNUSABLE BY THE RENDERING PROVIDER.
   (C)  ADDRESS PRACTICAL SUPPORT NEEDS OF INDIVIDUALS ACCESSING ABORTION CARE.
 FUNDS SHALL BE AWARDED TO NON-PROFIT ENTITIES PROVIDING  PRACTICAL SUPPORT TO INDIVIDUALS WITHIN AND TRAVELING TO THE STATE.